 So, which one is superior?
 The answer is, “it depends”.
 When choosing an optimal solution, you have to decide what you need or expect from a service.

-Additionally, it depends on your experience and financial capabilities, whether you want to avoid unexpected costs or you are ready for it.
+Additionally, it depends on the experience and financial capabilities, whether businesses want to avoid unexpected costs or they are ready for it.
 For a regular customer, Shopware Cloud in a basic setup is a lot easier and more trouble-free solution.
-However, when you already have experience and IT specialists and want your website to be just as you want with full access and no limitations, on-premise is your way to go.
+However, when they already have experience and IT specialists and want the website to be just as you want with full access and no limitations, On-premise is your way to go.

 Looking for the best Shopware-based solution for your business?